Delivery partner support hub: promotion

 Sam Sahdra, Handsworth & Hamstead Community CC - Birmingham

-A basic guide to using posters and flyers
+A beginner's guide to using posters and flyers

 For planning tips, location ideas, and other essential advice, read this two-page guide to making use of physical resources.